 While safe sex is the best way to prevent the spread of genital warts and HPV, two vaccines are currently available.
 The shots, given in sets of three, also prevent cervical cancer.
 They are recommended for girls ages 9 to 26.
 One of the two vaccines also can be given to males aged 9 through 26 to prevent anal and genital warts.

 Important Reminder: This information is only intended to provide Gynecology guidance, not a definitive medical advice.
-Please consult obgyn doctor in New York about your specific condition.
+Please consult gynecologist in Midtown New York about your specific condition.
 Only a trained, experienced board certified gynecologist or certified Gynecology specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Genital Warts?
-Would like to schedule an appointment with the top Gynecologist in NYC, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with the top Gynecologist in NYC, Dr. Anat Zelmanovich, please contact our office.

 ☎ (212) 533-4575